lorossi/KNOWN-PLEASURES/README.md

 # KNOWN PLEASURES

-The 15 of June 1979, a then unknown band named "Joy Division" released their debut album.
+The 15 of June 1979, a then unknown band named _"Joy Division" _released their debut album, _Unknown Pleasures_.
 No single was from that album was released, and the album did not chart (not even in the UK).

 Only a few years later, after the main singer died, the album got the attention that it deserved.